Careers, WRL and UCAS support

 Special interest groups - Students with identified interests or strengths are guided through various application preparations such as for Medicine, Dentistry, Oxbridge, Law as well as for School Leaver Programmes.
 Students who articulate particular interests are targeted with specific opportunities.
 Oxbridge students are notified of Autumn and Spring Oxbridge taster days, invited to a school talk from an Oxbridge representative and supported in their interview preparation.
 Potential Russell Group candidates are invited to a motivational talk given by a Russell Group university.
 Law students are invited to visit legal firms, informed of taster days, university open days, London undergraduate mentoring programmes and work experience opportunities.
 Medical and Nursing students are supported with medical work experiences programmes at local hospitals, voluntary experience opportunities, specialist speakers on personal statement writing and interviews.
 Art, Drama and Dance Students are assisted through their particular application process.
 Similar opportunities exist for other industries including Computer Science, Business and Media.

-Newsletter - Our regular online opportunity updates on Microsoft Teams alert students to a regular flow of ideas and opportunities for enrichment and career exploration is published for Year 12 and 13.
-This includes a regularly updated Opportunities section on the sixth form intranet detailing insight events, workshops, higher apprenticeships and school leaver programmes, summer schools, work experience, post 18 and Higher Education, university insight and taster days and parent information.
+Newsletter - Our regular online opportunity updates on Microsoft Teams alert students to a regular flow of ideas and opportunities for enrichment and career exploration for Year 12 and 13.
+Students can find insight events, workshops, higher apprenticeships and school leaver programmes, summer schools, work experience, post 18 and Higher Education, university insight and taster days and parent information.

 We have an extensive programme of weekly speakers who visit the school to talk to students about their various career paths.
 Students are encouraged to request speakers if they have particular interests.
 These talks and careers activities are supported with professionally researched information sheets on different career and course pathways.